vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Mon Sep 25 01:58:23 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Tue Sep 26 01:58:05 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER